 The Association for the Advancement of Sustainability in Higher Education (AASHE) offers a variety of professional learning opps, including webinars and workshops.
-Access the full list of opps here!
+Deadline past.

 The Paris Institute for Advanced Study and the 2100 Foundation (France), together with the Institute for Future Studies (Sweden), have launched an international contest, open to all, regardless of nationality.
 The Positive Future contest asks candidates to write, draw, or even produce a short video, imagining a desirable and sustainable world in cities in the year 2100.
 Grand prize: 10,000 EUR.
 Deadline: May 31, 2021.

 Conservation International is currently recruiting for several internships and full-time positions, including current listings for an Evidence Review of Natural Climate Solutions Intern and a Wildlife Insights Business Development Intern.
-Contact Sebastien G. Costedoat for all the details.
-Various deadlines.
+Contact Sebastien G. Costedoat for the details.
+Deadline past.

 The Connecticut Agricultural Experiment Station in New Haven is looking to fill 13 seasonal research assistant positions at its Center for Vector Biology & Zoonotic Diseases to assist in mosquito research and surveillance programs on West Nile virus and Eastern Equine Encephalitis virus.
 Positions are durational from May 3 – October 29, 2021, with variable start and end dates, depending on the position and the applicant’s availability.
 No deadline specified.
 Contact Philip Armstrong for more info.

 FoodCorps, a national non-profit that teaches hands on nutrition & garden education, fosters a school-wide culture of health, and promote healthy school meals is looking for service members!
 Applications are open now and the first round interviews is being scheduled for mid-March.
-Apply now at link above!
+Deadline past.

 The Connecticut Land Conservation Council (CLCC) advocates for land conservation, stewardship and funding, and works to ensure the long-term strength and viability of the land conservation community in Connecticut.
 The organization has a regularly updated list of opportunities for students and others!
-Various deadlines.
+Deadline past.

 An exciting paid opportunity for students to be involved in the development of Coltsville National Park in Hartford!
 Start date June 7.
 Deadline to Apply: April 30, 2021.